nrodriguez3/spotify-analytics/README.md

 # spotify-analytics
-Amazing insights and playlist from the music you love
+Amazing insights and playlists from the music you love